muhammadghazali/kabam-kernel/README.md

 3. `MWC.mongoose` - is a [mongoose](https://npmjs.org/package/mongoose) instance, used by this applications.

-4. `MWC.MODEL` - is a object, that includes [mongoose models](http://mongoosejs.com/docs/guide.html), used by this application.
+4. `MWC.model` - is a object, that includes [mongoose models](http://mongoosejs.com/docs/guide.html), used by this application.
-For now, there is `MWC.MODEL.Users` and `MWC.MODEL.Documents` objects in it
+For now, there is `MWC.model.Users` and `MWC.model.Documents` objects in it

 5. `MWC.redisClient` - is a ready to use [redis](https://npmjs.org/package/redis) client used by application